aliakseiyanchuk/terraform-provider-az-confidential/docs/functions/encrypt_apim_subscription.md

 <!-- arguments generated by tfplugindocs -->
 1. `subscription_keys` (Object) Subscription keys that need to be created in the target APIM service
 1. `destination_subscription` (Object, Nullable) Destination API management subscription
-1. `content_protection` (Object, Nullable) Secondary content protection parameters to be embedded into  output ciphertext
+1. `content_protection` (Object, Nullable) Secondary content protection parameters to be embedded into the output ciphertext.
+See the details about the object fields above.
 1. `public_key` (String) Public key of the Key-Wrapping Key